Campus Improvement Plan

 Evaluation Data Sources: PSAT 8/9 (Grade 8) College Board

-Strategy 1: CTE will provide learning opportunities for students to gain academic credits now before going to high school.
+Strategy 1: CTE will provide learning opportunities for students to gain academic credits now before going to high school

 Strategy's Expected Result/Impact: Students will begin high school with credits for graduation.

-Funding Sources: Supplies and Materials - 199 PIC 22 - Career & Technology - 6399 - $8,580
+Funding Sources: Supplies & Materials - 199 PIC 22 - Career & Technology - 199.11.6399 - $3,760

-Performance Objective 6 - ADVANCED COURSES
+Performance Objective 7 - ADVANCED COURSES

 Goals